dshe/RxSockets/README.md

     Assert.Equal("Hello!", message);
 });

-// Send the message "Hello" to the server (which will then be echoed back to the client). client.Send("Hello!".ToByteArray());
+// Send the message "Hello" to the server, which the server will then echo back to the client. client.Send("Hello!".ToByteArray());

 await client.DisposeAsync();